-Let’s explore what benefits it has and how to enable it.
+Let’s explore its benefits and how to enable it:

 What Is PrestaShop Faceted Search

 Usually, this type of search (faceted search) is found in product categories.
 The filters block that is displayed in the sidebar is the faceted search.
 It gives the user a choice to filter products based on his needs and find what he is looking for.

 The faceted search is one of the most important features in an online store, because it helps customers find what they are looking for with ease.
 I have worked with stores who have 10k to 100 thousand products on their website and this tool is immensely helpful in filtering selection, thus, customers can make a more informed decision when purchasing goods from any product list.

 Fortunately, PrestaShop also ships this type of search as a separate addon – which is free.

 By default, it comes installed, but if you can’t find it just follow thi simple steps: